-Reinstall QuickBooks the same way you originally installed it (see "Installing QuickBooks" on page 5).
+Reinstall QuickBooks the same way you originally installed it (see "Installing QuickBooks 2005" on page 4).
 When the Installer asks for your Installation Key Code, enter the same code you used to install QuickBooks the first time.
 You do not need to activate your license key for QuickBooks again unless you've moved it to a different computer.

-When the Installer finishes, QuickBooks looks for data files in its own directory.
-If your data files are in a different place, use the Open Company command to tell QuickBooks where to find your data.
+When the Installer finishes, QuickBooks looks for company files in its own directory.
+If your company files are in a different place, use the Open Company command to tell QuickBooks where to find your file.